Networks-Learning/mlss-2016/README.md

 # MLSS 2016

 This is the code we used for the tutorial session about networks learning in MLSS-2016.
-The tutorial is based on the Net-Rate algorithm described here:
+The tutorial is based on the NetRate algorithm described here:

 > M. Gomez-Rodriguez, D. Balduzzi, B. Schölkopf.
 Uncovering the Temporal Dynamics of Diffusion Networks.
 The 28th International Conference on Machine Learning (ICML), 2011.

 ## Generation

 The generation code is written in Python 3.

+### Requirements

+The requirements for data generation are in `requirements.txt`.

 ### Graph